 Here in the Northwest, we are fortunate to live in a region with incredible natural beauty.
 As a result, many of us also have a heightened concern about the impact of human activities upon the earth.
-While we may be aware of making eco-friendly choices in our day-to-day lives, many of us aren’t aware of greener options at end-of-life.
+While we may be aware of making eco-friendly choices in our day-to-day lives, many of us aren’t aware of greener options at the end of life.

-Every choice has some environmental impact –however reclaiming the practices of our ancestors may be the most earth-friendly.
-The Industrial Revolution brought us formaldehyde-based embalming, caskets made of painted steel, precious metals or hardwoods; concrete burial vaults and granite cemetery markers.
-It’s not uncommon for such funerals to now cost as much as a new automobile-negatively impacting not only the environment, but also a family’s pocketbook.
+Every choice has some environmental impact.
+However, reclaiming the practices of our ancestors may be the most earth-friendly.
+The Industrial Revolution brought us formaldehyde-based embalming, caskets made of painted steel, precious metals, or hardwoods, concrete burial vaults, and granite cemetery markers.
+It’s not uncommon for such funerals to cost as much as a new automobile - negatively impacting the environment and a family’s financial resources.

 Our cremation or burial arrangements are really the final statement we make on this earth.
-Stop and think about what kind of legacy you want to leave for your loved ones and for future generations.
+We encourage you to think about what kind of legacy you want to leave for your loved ones and for future generations.